Kellenkjames/RB109/object_passing/example_2.md

 ```
 # Written Response:

-The local variable `a` is initialized and assigned to the String `"hi there"` on line 4.
-The local variable `b` is initialized and assigned to `a` on line 5. `a` appends the String `", Bob"` on line 6.
+The local variable `a` is initialized and assigned to the String literal `"hi there"` on line 4.
+The local variable `b` is initialized and assigned to `a` on line 5. `a` appends the String literal `", Bob"` on line 6.

-Since `a` was mutated; the original object is changed to `"hi there, Bob"`; therefore; this is what `a` returns.
+Since `a` was mutated; the original object is changed to `"hi there, Bob"`; therefore; this is the return value of `a`.
-Since `b` was assigned to `a` and `a` was mutated; it will return the String `"hi there, Bob"`.
+Since `b` is assigned to `a` and `a` was mutated; `b'` was also mutated and will return the same String literal as `a`; `"hi there, Bob"`.

 This problem demonstrates mutable objects and variables as references.
-Strings are mutable objects.
+String literal  are mutable objects.
 When an object is mutated; any variable referencing the object that was mutated will be modified as well.
 Instead of the variable breaking the connection to the object; the object is modified in place.